dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/AnchorTagHelper.md

 ### asp-area

 `asp-area` sets the area name that ASP.NET Core uses to set the appropriate route.
 Below are examples of how the area attribute causes a remapping of routes.
-Setting `asp-area` to Blogs prefixes the directory Areas/Blogs to the routes of the associated controllers and views for this anchor tag..
+Setting `asp-area` to Blogs prefixes the directory `Areas/Blogs` to the routes of the associated controllers and views for this anchor tag.

 * Project name